Quantifying many-body learning far from equilibrium with representation learning: Setup: Representation-learning model and spin-glass example

 \subsection{Representation-learning model}

 This section overviews our architecture; details appear in App.~\ref{sec_NN_Details}.
 This paper's introduction identifies a parallel between thermodynamic problems and bottleneck NNs (Fig.~\ref{fig_VAE_SM_Parallel}).
 In the thermodynamic problem, $Y \neq X$ represents the drive.
 We could design a bottleneck NN that predicts drives from configurations $X$.
 But the NN would need to undergo supervised learning, if built according to today's standards.
 During supervised learning, the NN would receive tuples (configuration, label of drive that generated the configuration).
-Receiving drive labels could give the NN an unfair advantage over thermodynamic measures used to quantify learning.
-We aim to demonstrate representation learning's superiority on a level playing field.
+Receiving drive labels would give the NN information not directly accessible to the many-body system.
+The NN's predictive success would not necessarily reflect only learning by the many-body system.
 Hence we design a bottleneck NN that performs unsupervised learning, receiving just configurations.

 This NN is a \emph{variational autoencoder} (VAE)~\cite{Kingma_13_Auto,JR_14_Stochastic,Doersch_16_Tutorial}.
 A VAE is a generative model: It receives samples $x$ from a distribution over the possible values of $X$, learns about the distribution, and generates new samples.
 The NN approximates the distribution, using Bayesian variational inference (App.~\ref{sec_NN_Details}).
 The parameters are optimized during training facilitated by backpropagation.